Ritten11/LAMAS2021/index.md

 | False   | False  | def  |             15 |   3.62857 |
 | False   | False  | 3    |             21 |   3.51724 |

+For 6 players (N=6), the table below shows the average mission number in which the identity of both spies was revealed to all Resistance agents and the number of times (out of 50) that the identity of the spies was not revealed.
+As mentioned previously, we only looked at the effect of higher order knowledge used by the spies and the resistance agents on the performance with the default party sizes for 6 agents.

+Here we can see that influence of the spies using higher order knowledge (SPHOK) substrantially increases the odds of the spies not being revealed to the Resistance.
+Also, it seems that when the spies are revealed it is in one of the last missions of the game, mission 4 or 5.
+Resistance agents using higher order knowledge (RHOK) seems to have little effect when SPHOK is also true.
+However, there seems to be a small increase in performance for the resistance agents when SPHOK is false.

+Comapring the results of 6 players with those of 5 players with the default party sizes (PS), we can see that with SPHOK as true, there seems to be little difference in the amount of times the spies are revealed but, there is a difference in when they were revealed.
+For 5 players, the average mission number for when the spies were revealed is 5, whereas for 6 players it is around 4.5.
+This suggests that with 6 players the resistance agents are faster at discerning the identity of the spies.
+Looking at the difference between 5 and 6 players when SPHOK is false, we can see that with resistance agents using higher order knowlege (RHOK), the spies are revealed very easily for 5 players.
+However, this is not the case with 6 players.
+When RHOK is false there seems to be little difference in performance between 5 players and 6 players.

+Results for N = 6
 | SPHOK   | RHOK   |   not revealed |   average |
 |:--------|:-------|---------------:|----------:|
 | True    | True   |             45 |   4.4     |